Pigsty Docs v4.5

 Self-healing HA PostgreSQL clusters: HA, PITR, IaC, ACL, and monitoring included, with massive extension support out of the box.

-Nginx, local software repo, DNS, NTP, and the Prometheus & Grafana observability stack.
+Nginx, local software repo, DNS, NTP, and the VictoriaMetrics & Grafana observability stack.

 Manage host nodes into the desired state: node monitoring, log collection, VIP, and HAProxy load balancing.